DaveHogan/davehogan.github.io/content/posts/music/allegretto-in-c-diabelli.md

 categories = ["Music Blog"]
 +++

-I'm sharing my first recording of a ABRMS grade 1 piece 😱 titled **Allegretto in C** by Anton Diabelli.
+I'm sharing my first recording of a ABRSM grade 1 piece 😱 titled **Allegretto in C** by Anton Diabelli.
 My tutor gave me this as my first piece.
-This is "No. 3 from Die ersten 12 Lectionen, Op.
+This is "No. 3 from Die Ersten 12 Lectionen, Op.
 125" and is part of the ABRSM 2023 & 2024 Piano Grade 1 syllabus.
 I'm not sure if it's in this years 2025 syllabus?

 It's by no means a polished performance but I felt it's good enough to move on to other pieces now.
 I've probably spent about 10 hours on this piece and played 100+ times.